bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-07-24-newsletter.md

 version: 1
 ---
-This week's newsletter includes information about a new language to describe output scripts, an update on Bitcoin Core's support for partially-signed Bitcoin transactions, and news on several other notable Bitcoin Core merges.
+This week's newsletter includes information about a new language to describe output scripts, an update on Bitcoin Core's support for partially signed Bitcoin transactions, and news on several other notable Bitcoin Core merges.

 ## Action items